cubeli27/LadyBug/README.md

 ![Alt text](png/LadyBug_3D.png)

-The assembled board and videos of tests, if interested, can be found on my Instagram. :blush:
+The assembled board and videos of tests, for those who are interested, can be found on my Instagram. :blush: